A rank-two relaxed parallel splitting version of the augmented Lagrangian method with step size in (0,2) for separable convex programming: Numerical experiments

 \subsubsection{Numerical results}

-In Table \ref{Ta1}, iteration numbers (``Iter"), computing time in seconds (``CPU(s)"), and values of the objective function at the last iteration (``$\Psi(k)$") are reported for various cases of $(m,n)$.
-The new algorithm \eqref{Rank2M} is much more efficient than the JSALM \eqref{PSALM-P}-\eqref{PSALM-C} and the PJALM \eqref{PJALMP}.
-Also, we fix $(m,n)=(200,500)$, and test the performance of these three algorithms with 10 different values of $\beta$ equally distributed in $[1,10]$ in Figure \ref{fig1}.
+In Table \ref{Ta2}, iteration numbers (``Iter"), computing time in seconds (``CPU(s)"), and values of the objective function at the last iteration (``$\Psi(k)$") are reported for various cases of $(m,n)$.
+Here, the computing time is counted by the same way as mentioned in Section \ref{sec6.1.4}.
+Table \ref{Ta2} further shows efficiency of the new algorithm \eqref{Rank2M}.
+In Figure \ref{fig4}, we choose $(m,n)=(100,200)$ and $(m,n)=(200,500)$ for \eqref{MDP}, and plot the numerical result of \eqref{Rank2M} with various values of $\alpha\in [0.1,1.9]$.
+It can be seen again that $\alpha=1.5$ is a satisfactory choice of \eqref{Rank2M} for solving \eqref{MDP}.
+Also, we fix $(m,n)=(200,500)$, and test the performance of these three algorithms with 10 different values of $\beta$ equally distributed in $[1,10]$ in Figure \ref{fig3}, from which efficiency of the new algorithm \eqref{Rank2M} is numerically verified again.